Spent Game To Reduce Prejudice Towards The Poor-Roussos

 Media affects one’s lenses.
 Playing a black character beating up a white character increases negative attitudes toward black people.

 There is a lot of stigma toward poverty.
 Games can help, but sometimes the autonomy and perspective taking of games actually increases stigma in people because they assume that impoverished people get given the same autonomy that they received in the game.
-An example of the backfire
+An example of the backfire effect.

 conducted a power analysis using G*power